This article was updated on January 21, 2022.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act provided an opportunity for employers to generate a refundable tax credit used to offset their employment taxes and apply for a refund for any excess credit generated through December 31, 2020.

 The ARPA includes revisions to the ERTC that apply exclusively to the third and fourth quarters of 2021.
-One change, for example, specifies that the credit will be applied against an employer’s share of Medicare taxes instead of Social Security taxes, while excess credits will remain refundable.
+One change, for example, specifies that the credit will be applied against an employer’s share of Medicare taxes instead of Social Security taxes.
+Excess credits will remain refundable.

-A recovery start-up business generally is an employer that:
+A recovery start-up business generally is an employer that meets the following criteria:

 - Has average annual gross receipts of less than or equal to $1 million